Personnel Roles and Approvals

-Updated handling when a user attempts to remove themself from an eGC1 or Budget
+Updated handling when users attempt to remove themselves from an eGC1 or Budget

-- When a user removes themself from an eGC1 or budget, they will now receive a warning, alerting them that their access to that eGC1 or budget may be affected.
-When a user removes their last access to an eGC1 or budget, they will now be redirected back to their task list.
+- When users remove themselves from an eGC1 or budget, they will now receive a warning, alerting them that their access to that eGC1 or budget may be affected.
+When users remove their last access to an eGC1 or budget, they will now be redirected back to their task list.

 - On the eGC1’s Cost Sharing page, a small bug was causing an error when attempting to enter in data into the Third Party Cost Sharing fields for the first time.
 This has been fixed.